 X-ray Fluorescence is a technique for chemical compositional measurement in which X-rays of a known energy are directed towards a target or sample, causing the atoms within the material to emit "fluorescent" X-rays at energies characteristic of its elemental composition.
 Recent advances in x-ray tube and detector technology have allowed for the development of portable X-ray Fluorescence devices (PXRF), units about the size of a hair-dryer that can be transported with ease.

-The Elemental Analysis Facility houses two portable X-ray Fluorescence devices, a Bruker Tracer IV, and an Innov-X Alpha series portable XRF.
+The Elemental Analysis Facility houses two new portable X-ray Fluorescence devices, a Bruker Tracer II-SD and an Niton XL3t 950 GOLDD+Mining analyzer.
 With both instruments, it is possible to conduct surface analysis at the ppm level totally non-destructively on a wide range of materials including metals, ceramics, obsidian, and glass.
-The Bruker Tracer is primarily utilized by our conservation staff, who use it to identify the composition of pigments and other colarants on collections objects, aiding them in understanding the best ways to conserve these objects.
-Additionally, our conservationists use XRF to determine the concentration of arsenic and other toxic metals on older collections objects.
-These toxic substances were used early in the history of the muesum to prevent insects and rodents from damaging collections.
+The Bruker Tracer is primarily utilized by our conservation staff, who use it to identify the composition of pigments and other colorants on collections objects, aiding them in understanding the best ways to conserve these objects.
+Additionally, our conservationists use XRF to determine the presence of arsenic and other toxic metals on older collections objects.
+These toxic substances were used early in the history of the museum to prevent insects and rodents from damaging collections.